 What was probably most surprising was that their wallet and phone were on the ground next to them.
 With absolutely no recollection of what had happened after they left the group, this person presumed that they had put their belongings down on the grass before passing out.
 That means their belongings had been sitting out in the open for hours and no one had tried to pinch them.
 That really says something about Singaporeans!

-Now that this Singaporean adventure is over, I’ll leave you with a Singapore Sunset.
+Now that you know all about superheroes and supertrees in Singapore, I’ll leave you with a Singapore Sunset.

-If you’ve enjoyed this post, please share it with your friends or Pin it for later :o)
+If you’ve enjoyed this post about Superheroes and Supertrees in Singapore, please share it with your friends and click the picture that you like to Pin it for later :o)